fpusan/moira/README.md

         gcc -fpic -shared -I /usr/include/python2.7/ -o nw_align.so nw_align.c

 - Manual compilation of C extensions is only needed if not using pip or the setup.py install script.

+- Testing can be performed by downloading the distribution package (or cloning the github repository) and running *python setup.py test*.
+A correct installation should pass all tests.
+In case that the C modules have not been compiled some of the tests will be skipped.
+Note that the moira.py script will nevertheless be able to run, but it will do so at slower speeds.
+If the program is not working in your platform (or everything works, but you have questions anyway) please do not hesitate to contact me at fpusan@gmail.com.

 REQUIREMENTS: